Sharma-IT/sharma-it/README.md

   conclusion: `🤝 If you've made it this far, hopefully this has given you a proper (and not too long) overview of my skills and interests.
 Please feel free to explore my GitHub repositories and profile to learn more about my projects.
 I welcome any collaborators who want to get involved.
 Don't hesitate to reach out if you have any questions or just want to connect and exchange ideas.
-Let's build solutions that allow us to breathe a little more and get work done.
+Let's build solutions that allow us to get work done faster and breathe a little more.

   `,